 Properties of Inequalities

-Inequality tells you about the relative size of two values.
+Inequality tells us about the relative size of two values.

 (You might like to read a gentle Introduction to Inequalities first)

 7x < 28

 less than or equal to

 Inequalities have properties ... all with special names!